Reflective Construction and Calculated Construction

 As Rebecca learned to blow glass her primary interest was in reflections and distortions, inspiring the series Reflected Construction.
 She developed the organic, uneven glass forms you see in the photographs, and started to build these sculptures as her skills increased.
 Calculated Construction was made later, getting back to the roots of the idea.
 The photographs record the instant of destruction – ‘the joy of the smash.’

 The act of destruction and resulting images incorporate a conscious use of chance: random action with concentrated creation.
 In reality, they are the result of meticulous planning.
-The glass did not take long to smash, but it did take days to make the sculptures, a team of people and a lot of kit.
+The glass did not take long to smash, but it did take days, a team of people and a lot of kit to make the sculptures.

 I used powerful profoto flash and motor shutter speed in the hope of catching one still image of the drama of the smash, but the excitement of never knowing what I was going to get was definitely a very significant and hugely exciting part of the work.